 In order to maximize student interest and enhance understanding, Acra utilizes a variety of traditional and nontraditional teaching methods that best suit the audience, the occasion, the situation in the country, the general mood, and the time the class is given.

-Besides giving lectures, homework, quizzes/exams, and other traditional assignments whenever needed, he uses other methods proven to be more effective, including: using technology in the classroom, educational games, dyadic and group study, classroom and small group discussions, investigative interviewing, visiting other institutions, problem-solving assignments, in and out-of-class oral presentations, field work, etc.
+Besides giving lectures, homework, quizzes/exams, and other traditional assignments whenever needed, he uses other methods proven to be more effective, including: using technology in the classroom, educational games, dyadic and group study, classroom and small group discussions, investigative interviewing, visiting other institutions, problem-solving assignments, in and out-of-class oral presentations, and field work.